 Preface

 Why use Swift for hacking AI?
 Common Lisp has been my go-to language for artificial intelligence development and research since 1982.
-The transition to using Swift was a transition motivated by practical aspects of Swift and the Swift ecosystem.
+My transition to often using Swift is motivated by practical aspects of Swift and the Swift ecosystem.

 Requests from the Author